-Green tea is rich in flavonoids, phytochemicals that act as antioxidants and help protect our cells from damage caused by free radicals.
-Drinking tea on a regular basis may help reduce the risk of heart disease, certain cancers and other chronic conditions.
-This is in addition to a healthy diet, of course.
+Green tea is rich in flavonoids called catechins, antioxidants that help protect our cells from damage caused by free radicals.
+Catechins also have anti-inflammatory properties.
+Research suggests that drinking tea on a regular basis may help lower LDL cholesterol and protect against heart disease and certain cancers.
+This is in addition to eating a healthy diet, of course.

 A cup of green tea brewed from loose tea leaves contains more antioxidants than one brewed from a tea bag.
 That’s because tea leaves have more surface area for hot water to extract the antioxidants – and flavour.
 Tea bags don’t have as much surface area for this extraction.

 Green tea is not oxidized.
 It is withered, immediately steamed or heated to prevent oxidation and then rolled and dried.
 It has a delicate taste, light green color and is very refreshing.

 This is the most popular of Japan’s green teas.
 The leaves are slender and long and produce a slightly sweet tea with a fresh, green scent.
 Lesser quality sencha tea is called bancha.

 Also called Lung Ching, this is the ultimate Chinese green tea produced in the Chinese village of Dragon Well.
 Its leaves are broad and flat and bright green in colour.
 Its flavour is sweet, delicate and slightly brisk.